bazel-contrib/SIG-rules-authors/go-tutorial.md

 $ bazelisk run //:gazelle
 ```

-This now updates the the BUILD.bazel file in the pkg/word directory.
+This now updates the BUILD.bazel file in the pkg/word directory.
 Here
 is a diff of the update:

 ```diff